 This idea was expanded in another piece from 2014 ‘Hidden Repeats’.
 The motif is taken directly from the pastel drawing, digitised, printed and embedded into the mixed media.

 The other part of this image and more detail of the way in which this piece repeats can be seen at https://martinrfield.wordpress.com/2014/10/23/hidden-repeats/

 Hidden Repeats part 2 Martin Field 2014

-The fence motif re appears in this piece.
+Binary Impulse: The fence motif re appears in this piece.
 The other shapes begin to represent flags and banners.
 These are symbols of allegiance and by implication separatism.
 They are also usually covered in pattern.
-Given the major political events of the that time this is perhaps about choosing sides.
+Given the major political events of the time (Summer 2016) this is perhaps about choosing sides.
 The referendum was a binary decision and prompted the use of the term.